Can I give up my baby for adoption even if the father doesn’t want me to?

 Many expectant mothers thinking about giving their babies up for adoption, or more correctly, making an adoption plan for their unborn babies, ask this question.
 Most importantly, if you are considering placing your child for adoption, it is critical that you consult with experienced adoption attorneys, like Kirsh & Kirsh, P.C. (“Kirsh & Kirsh”) about your specific circumstances before deciding whether or not to involve the father.
-Kirsh & Kirsh has handled thousands of adoptions over the last 35 years.
+Kirsh & Kirsh has handled numerous adoptions over the last 35 years.
 In fact, Adoption Attorney Steve Kirsh, wrote the preliminary drafts of much of Indiana’s adoption laws since the 1980’s and has testified in support of adoption legislation in the Indiana General Assembly on dozens of occasions.
 In 2006, the Indiana General Assembly passed a resolution in which it “[R]ecognizes Steven Kirsh for his dedication and contribution to the field of adoption both in Indiana and on a national and international level and congratulates him on his receipt of the Angels in Adoption award.”

 In Indiana, an expectant or birth mother does not have to identify the father of the baby unless she is married to him or he has otherwise established paternity by a court proceeding or signing a paternity affidavit.
 In a 2013 Indiana appellate court case, the birth mother and father were in a relationship, the father attended prenatal doctor appointments and the birth of the child and saw the child regularly for almost a year.
 The mother married another man and the husband filed to adopt the child.
 The mother did not tell the father of the baby about the adoption nor did she disclose the father’s name and address to the attorney, representing her husband in the adoption.
 Because the father did not register with the Indiana Putative Father Registry, in a timely manner, the Indiana Court of Appeals ruled that the father could not contest the adoption.
 G.W. v.
 R.M., 983 N.E.2d 1193 (Ind.
 App.
 2013).